AI Governance for EU AI Act Compliance

 EU-specific questions

 Under Annex III, paragraph 8, AI systems 'intended to be used by a judicial authority or on their behalf to assist a judicial authority in researching and interpreting facts and the law and in applying the law to a concrete set of facts' are classified as high-risk.
-This covers AI-assisted legal research, case analysis, and drafting that applies law to facts.
+The classification turns on the system being used by or on behalf of a judicial authority — ordinary private-practice research and drafting tools are generally outside it.

 Important notices